hacks-guide/Guide_Wii/docs/wii-backups.md

     ![](/images/desktop-apps/WBM/settingswbf.png)

-1. If there is not already a `wbfs` directory on your game drive, make one.
+1. If there is not already a `wbfs` folder on your game drive, make one.
-1. Make another directory inside of the `wbfs` folder for the game backup.
+1. Make another folder inside of the `wbfs` folder for the game backup.
 Take note of the Game ID in Wii Backup Fusion as you will need this for the game folder.
 1. Make a game folder for your game, formatted as `game name [GAMEID]`.
 For the game dumped as an example in this guide, it would be named `New Super Mario Bros.
 Wii [SMNE01]`.

     ![](/images/desktop-apps/WBM/wbfsname.png)